yui-mhcp/text_to_speech/README.md

 3. Install requirements : `pip install -r requirements.txt`
 4. Open `text_to_speech` notebook and follow the instruction !

-You also have to install `ffmpeg` for audio loading / saving.
+You may have to install `ffmpeg` for audio loading / saving.

 ## TO-DO list :